Ed Miller (poker player)

-Edward Raymond Miller (born August 10, 1979) is a professional poker player and an author of books about poker.
+Edward Raymond Miller (born August 10, 1979) is an American professional poker player and an author of books about poker.
 He wrote Small Stakes Hold 'em: Winning Big With Expert Play with David Sklansky and Mason Malmuth in 2004.
 In 2005, he completed Getting Started in Hold 'em, a beginner's book.

 In 2006, he co-wrote No Limit Hold 'Em: Theory and Practice with David Sklansky.
 Miller is also co-author of the book Professional No Limit Hold 'em with Matt Flynn and Sunny Mehta published in 2007 and wrote Small Stakes No-Limit Hold’em co-authored with Sunny Mehta and Matt Flynn.
 Miller came out with How to Read Hands At No-Limit Hold'em in 2011, Playing the Player in 2012, and Poker's 1% in 2014.
 His newest book, The Course, was released late April 2015.

 Miller is part owner and produces educational poker videos for Red Chip Poker and StoxPoker, both subscription fee based poker coaching sites.
 He also does personal poker coaching.

 After becoming a pesco-vegetarian in 2003 and lacto-ovo vegetarian in 2005, Ed Miller and his wife became vegan in 2007.
 He attributes health concerns as his primary reasons for changing his diet.